 The third is the novel Mr. Monk Gets Even with the plot involving a set of three murders disguised as accidents.
 Monk pins them on a Steve Jobs-esque computer company founder named Cleve Dobbs (the name is even phonetically pronounced similarly), but the evidence is somewhat shaky.
 Then Dobbs is apparently stabbed to death by his wife, meaning Monk is wrong about Dobbs.
 Until Monk realizes that Dobbs had a terminal disease and knew he only had a year left to live.
 He killed the three people he believed wronged him, then killed himself in a very ingenious way that would cast suspicion on his wife.

-Averted in "Mr. Monk is a Mess", where everyone ELSE thinks the woman who was sleeping in Natalie's bed was murdered, but Monk announces it was suicide.
+Averted in "Mr. Monk is a Mess", where everyone ELSE thinks the woman who was sleeping in Natalie's bed was murdered in the bathtub, but Monk announces it was suicide.
 The medical examiner also is quick to find evidence supporting Monk's claims.